adq8z9/le_accounting_nip/NUD fan.md

 {
-  "id": <32-bytes lowercase hex-encoded sha256 of the serialized posting data>, "pubkey": <32-bytes lowercase hex-encoded public key of the posting creator>, "created_at": <unix timestamp in seconds>, //this should be used as timestamp of the posting period / time to which the posting should belong, rather than the real creation timestamp of the event, for better filtering
+  "id": <32-bytes lowercase hex-encoded sha256 of the serialized posting data>, "pubkey": <32-bytes lowercase hex-encoded public key of the posting creator>,
+  //the "created_at"-value should be used as timestamp of the posting period / time to which the posting should belong, rather than the real creation timestamp of the event, for better filtering
+  "created_at": <unix timestamp in seconds>,
   "kind": 7701, // as defined in NIP-01 a regular kind-number is used for this event-type "tags": [
     ["acc_le_debit_lacc", <ledger account id from below specified accounting ledger / journal event reference>],